seccubus/seccubus/README.md

 * #327 - OpenVAS target is always created with the default portlist
 * #328 - CopyRight year unit test appears to be broken on Travis
 * #333 - LWP::UserAgent is missing method delete on RH5 and RH6
+* #344 - Nessus6 scanner script using LWP::UserAgent is too brittle